Andrew Moravcsik

-Andrew Maitland Moravcsik (born 1957) is professor of politics and international affairs, director of the Liechtenstein Institute on Self-Determination, and founding director of both the European Union Program and the International Relations Faculty Colloquium at Princeton University.
-He holds a lifetime appointment as distinguished affiliated professor at the Technische Universität München, in Munich, Germany, where he is affiliated with its Hochschule für Politik.
+Andrew Maitland Moravcsik (born 1957) is professor of politics and international affairs, director of the Liechtenstein Institute on Self-Determination, and founding director of the European Union Program and the International Relations Faculty Colloquium at Princeton University.
+Moravcsik is known for his academic research and policy writing on European integration, international organizations and for developing the theory of liberal intergovernmentalism.

-Moravcsik is known for his academic research and policy writing on European integration, international organizations, human rights, qualitative/historical methods, and American and European foreign policy, for developing the theory of liberal intergovernmentalism to explain European Union (EU) politics, and for his work on liberal theories of international relations.
-He is also active in teaching and developing qualitative methods, including the development of "active citation": a standard designed to render qualitative social science research transparent.

 Moravcsik is also a former policy-maker who currently serves as book review editor (Europe) of Foreign Affairs magazine.
-He was previously nonresident senior fellow of The Brookings Institution, contributing editor of Newsweek magazine and held other journalistic positions.
+He was previously non-resident senior fellow of The Brookings Institution, contributing editor of Newsweek magazine and held other journalistic positions.

 Academic career

 Academic positions

-In 1992 Moravcsik began teaching at Harvard University's Department of Government.
+In 1992, Moravcsik began teaching at Harvard University's Department of Government.
 During his 12-year tenure in the department, Moravcsik became a full professor and founded Harvard's European Union program.
-He left the school in 2004 to assume a post at Princeton University, where he again founded an EU program.
-As of 2019, he directs the Liechtenstein Institute on Self-Determination at Princeton University, a research institute that focuses on questions of globalization, sovereignty and self-determination, with special attention to Europe, the European Union, and Eurasia.
-He has also been affiliated with the University of Chicago, Columbia University, New York University, and the University of Pennsylvania, as well as various French, British, German, Italian and Chinese research institutes.
+He left the school in 2004 to assume a post at Princeton University.
+Since 2019 he also directs the Liechtenstein Institute on Self-Determination, a research institute.

-During the academic year 2007–2008 he was affiliated with the Shanghai Institute for International Studies.
-During the academic year 2011–2012, he was visiting fellow at the Institute for Advanced Study, Princeton, New Jersey.
-In the 2015-2016 year, he was senior fellow at the German Marshall Fund in Washington, DC.
-Also, during the 2019-2020 year, he was distinguished fellow at Perry World House, University of Pennsylvania.